D4MI4NX/python-dencrypt/README.md

 # python-dencrypt
 Dencrypt is a python script for file encryption and decryption.
 It uses AES encryption with CBC mode and Argon2 key derivation function for secure encryption.

+# Important!
+This script is discontinued, because it is rewritten and improved in go (https://github.com/D4MI4NX/go-dencrypt).

 # Prerequisites